renatawong/renatawong.github.io/_pages/cv.md

 Publications
 ======
-* See my Google Scholar profile or my Website (links in the menu on the left).
+* See my Google Scholar profile (link in the menu on the left, or click on 'Follow' in smaller screens).

 ---